ExpediaGroup/mittens/docs/about/introduction.md

 Mittens is a simple tool that can be used as a warm-up routine for http applications over REST and gRPC.

-It continuously sends (concurrent) requests over REST or/and gRPC for a predefined amount of time.
+Its main features are summarised below:
+- Sends requests continuously for X seconds
+- Supports REST and gRPC
+- Supports HTTP and gRPC headers
+- Supports concurrent requests
-It also exposes endpoints that can be used as liveness/readiness probes in Kubernetes.
+- Provides files or/and endpoints that can be used as liveness/readiness probes in Kubernetes

-Mittens can run as a standalone command-line tool, as a linked Docker container, or even as a sidecar in Kubernetes.
+Mittens can run as a standalone [command-line tool](https://expediagroup.github.io/mittens/docs/installation/running#run-as-a-cmd-application), as a [linked Docker container](https://expediagroup.github.io/mittens/docs/installation/running#run-as-a-linked-docker-container), or even as a [sidecar in Kubernetes](https://expediagroup.github.io/mittens/docs/installation/running#run-as-a-sidecar-on-kubernetes).